Financial Aid Checklist

 Once admitted, students can use our general scholarship application on HSU Central under Helpful Links – Scholarship Central.

 Once admitted to HSU, filed your FAFSA, and submitted verification documents (if applicable), you will be sent an official financial aid notification listing the types and amounts of aid for which you qualify.
-You can access your financial awards HERE.
-You will need to accept ALL of the financial aid that you want to use for your award year.
+You can access your financial awards on our Student Self-Service website.
+You will need to accept all of the financial aid that you want to use for your award year.

 If you have eligibility and desire to work on campus and have pre-enrolled for the next long semester, you may apply for one of the many part-time jobs available on campus.
 Please note that there are typically more students wanting jobs than there are available jobs.
 Log into HSU Central for more information and to complete an on-campus job application.
 All job opportunities can be found on HSU Central under Helpful Links.